 Saute the onions and vegetables in the oil in a large pot.
 Use a pot big enough to hold all the soup.
 When the vegetables are tender and slightly transparent, add the water, seaweed and all the rest of the soup ingredients except the miso.
 Let the soup cook on low heat and keep it covered and hot. *Remove 1 cup of broth from the soup and mix it with the miso.
 When the miso is dissolved into the broth, mix it with the rest of the soup and let the soup sit covered about 5-10 minutes so the flavours can mingle.
 Do not cook the miso; that would destroy valuable vitamins and enzymes.
 Serve the soup immediately when ready.
 Leftover soup can be reheated slightly, but never let the soup come to a boil.

 *I have amended this part when I make it.
 I remove 2-3 cups into a big Pyrex measuring cup.
-I let it cool, add the miso, then blend the soup with a hand blender so it adds some body to the soup.
-I return this to the pot and waiting for the mingling....
-Here's some a picture and comments about some ingredients that may be new to you.
+I let it cool, add the miso, then blend the soup with an immersion blender so it adds some body to the soup.
+I return this to the pot and simmer for about 5 minutes.
+Here's a picture and comments about some ingredients that may be new to you.

 I opened up the cupboard this morning to get a glass for my morning water and said, "Holy Crap!
 Are my glasses ever shiny!"
 I said this in my head as it was pretty early and didn't want to wake my husband or the dog.
 I'm not sure if the picture does them justice.
 It's like taking a picture of a sunset and later realize you should have bought the postcard.